Playing Tennis like "Deep Blue" Part 3: The Djokovic Effect

 The Leverage Landscape: Tennis as a Value Map

 If you’ve used the Tennis Scorelines Probability tool, you’ve already seen the leverage landscape in action.
-As you enter points, or generate a random set, the graph indicating the Point Value (PV) of each point updates as you go along.
+As you enter points, or generate a random set, the graph indicates the Point Value (PV) of each point from one point to the next.

 Some points barely change your probability of winning.
 Others spike upward into steep peaks that can make all the difference.

-Those high peaks are the big points not because commentators say so, not because the crowd gets loud, but because the scoring system itself makes them worth more.
+Those high peaks are the "Big" points not because commentators say so, not because the crowd gets loud, but because the formal system underlying tennis makes them worth more.

 The Point Value Model: A Quick Refresher

-The Point Value (PV) model calculates, for every point in a set how much the win probability changes:
+The Point Value (PV) model calculates, for every point in a set, how much a player's win probability changes.
+Point Value is the difference between the player's win probability:

 - if the player wins a particular point

-This is the value of each point, the Point Value (PV), which if you think about in terms of a poker game, is the size of the pot that you win or lose with the winning or loss of each point.
+If you think about Point Value in terms of a poker game, it is the size of the pot that the player can win or lose with the playing of each point.

 You can explore this in the Tennis Scoreline Probabilities tool by either: